debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 * [Sebastian Ruder's posts on word embeddings](http://sebastianruder.com/word-embeddings-1/)
 * [The actual Word2Vec paper](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) and Xin Rong and Yoav Goldberg explained various parameters and details of the paper [here](https://arxiv.org/abs/1411.2738) and [here](https://www.cs.bgu.ac.il/~yoavg/publications/negative-sampling.pdf)

-With that said before we jump into code, just a brief overview of word embeddings or word vectors.
-It essentially is a way to represent words instead of just indices or as bag of words.
+In this post, we will implement a very simple version of the [fastText](https://arxiv.org/abs/1607.04606) paper on word embeddings.
+We will build up to this paper using the concepts it uses and eventually the fast text paper.
+Word Embeddings are a way to represent words as dense vectors instead of just indices or as bag of words.
 The reasons for doing so are as follows:

 When you represent words as indices, the fact that words by themselves have meanings associated with them is not adequately represented.